Alluxio/alluxio/docs/en/Mounting-Alluxio-FS-with-FUSE.md

 might want to customize the behaviour of the alluxio client used by Alluxio-FUSE the same way you would for any other client application.

 One possibility, for example, is to edit `$ALLUXIO_HOME/conf/alluxio-site.properties` and set your specific alluxio client options.
+Note that these changes should be before Alluxio-FUSE starts.

 ## Assumptions and limitations